kotuku-aero/diy-efis/README.md

 # diy-efis
-Experimental Aircraft Avionicsbased on CAN Aerospace
+Experimental Aircraft Avionics based on CAN Aerospace